hunnybunscode/denali/keycloak-workstream/shared-services/HARDENED-DEPLOYMENT.md

 ```

 **What this does:**
-- Guides you to get CLI credentials from registry1.dso.mil
+• Walks you through getting your login credentials from the government registry
-- Authenticates Docker with Ironbank registry
+• Sets up Docker to access hardened security images
-- Stores credentials securely for future use
+• Saves your credentials safely so you don't have to enter them again

 ## Step 2: Pull Ironbank Images to ECR